Undocumented youth in the United States: Education access

 Public schooling allows undocumented youth to assimilate into society.
 Youth from K-12 are protected by the Family Educational Rights and Privacy Act.
 This specific act prevents schools from releasing any information from students' records to immigration authorities.
 However, especially in areas with strict immigration enforcement policies, undocumented students continue to express emotions of fear and vulnerability.
 Graduation for these youth serves as a traumatic change in status and identity from student to "illegal alien" and "illegal worker."
 This "state of shock" causes depressed motivation and financial anxiety, causing youth to drop out of high school.
 40 percent of undocumented adults ages 18–24 do not complete high school.
 Of those that complete high school, only 49 percent attend college.
 Many youths reported a feeling of falling through the cracks, instances where they were not able to get assistance from their educational institutions.
 The inability to receive federal and state student financial aid, as well as low family incomes, limits access for undocumented youth to attend post-secondary schooling.
 In 2006, Hispanic youth had the lowest educational attainment out of any ethnic or racial group.
 Parents can often not provide financial assistance, and immigrant youths carry financial burdens within their households.

 Access to a college education can help improve the status of undocumented youth.
 Graduating college allows a person to improve labor market skills and makes them eligible for jobs where employers might potentially sponsor a temporary legal visa.
 A college education also increases marriageability, increasing the chances for youth to marry a legal citizen and obtain legal status through familial relationships.
 The majority of undocumented children are growing up with legal access to public education but face legal barriers to higher education.
 Abrego interviewed a girl named Alisa who came to the United States at the age of five from Guatemala; she encountered the difficulties of higher education.
 She was a student who excelled academically in high school and was admitted to the University of California.
 Alisa became disheartened due to her status and was unable to be given financial aid.
 Some researchers explain that undocumented children face an economic barrier when pursuing a higher education and find that because of this, they are unable to attend a university.
-Due to this, the DREAM Act was proposed to the Senate and the House of Representatives.
-Only 13 states, including California, Connecticut, Illinois, Kansas, Maryland, Nebraska, New Mexico, New York, Oklahoma, Texas, Utah, Washington, and Wisconsin, passed their state laws.
-These states allow undocumented children to pay in-state tuition based on their attendance and graduation from a state high school (Schmidt 2013).